Our Curriculum for Excellence

 We offer a comprehensive and wide-ranging curriculum, with French and swimming being taught from age four.
 There is a strong emphasis on developing sound skills in English language and mathematics with which to access other subjects.
-Science, history, geography, Spanish and Latin are taught as specialist subjects from Primary Five upwards.
+Science, history, geography are taught as specialist subjects from Primary Five upwards.

 As well as enjoying the challenges of academic subjects, children also enjoy many opportunities in music, drama and art.
 Mr Mark Becher, the Headmaster, believes that, “Children should have frequent opportunities to develop their confidence and self-esteem, for instance, performing in front of an audience.
 The Compass allows children to build their self-confidence and develop a strong belief in themselves in their day to day activities.”

 In providing children with further challenges for personal development, we offer a wide-ranging outdoor education programme.
-During a normal school year, children take part in outward bound courses in Perthshire and Peebleshire, hill-walking challenges in the Pentlands and in the Scottish Highlands and expeditions to York and to London.
-Primary 7 pupils also enjoy an annual expedition to Paris.
+During a normal school year, children take part in outward bound courses in Perthshire, Peebleshire and Inverness-shire; hill-walking challenges in the Pentlands and in the Scottish Highlands and expeditions to York and to London.
+Primary 7 pupils also enjoy an annual expedition to France.
 Extra-curricular activities too are an important feature of school life with numerous opportunities for children to enjoy after-school clubs and sport.

 An Enviable Record